RotorHazard/VRxC-Fusion/README.md

 Find your MAC address to give to the race director.
 * Ensure WiFi is ON (`Menu` -> `Settings` -> `WiFi`)
-* Using any WiFi-capable device (phone, laptop), view the available network list.
+* Using any WiFi-capable device, (phone, laptop,) view the available network list.
 Find the network name beginning with `tbs_fusion_`.
 * The 12-character code at the end of the network name is the MAC address.

 For example, if the network name is `tbs_fusion_ABCDEF123456`, then your MAC Address is `ABCDEF123456`.